An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Experiments and Results

 \subsubsection{Question 1: Quantum Routing Delay}

-To answer the first question, we set up a test where we changed how often we would run the quantum routing part of the algorithm.
+To answer the first question, we set up a test in which we varied the frequency of running the quantum routing part of the algorithm.
 In our preliminary research, we chose a delay of 2000 iterations of the search without any improvement before performing the quantum routing.
 The number 2000 was chosen arbitrarily and mostly related to limiting our usage of the quantum computer because we had very limited QC time.
 We decided to try different values for the delay.
 The experiments ranged from 3000 to 250 (3000, 2500, 2000, 1500, 1000, 500, 250).
-In order to experiment, we ran the algorithm on CMT 1, and if the result was equal to the BKS or within two percent deviation from optimal, we considered that a good run.
+To experiment, we ran the algorithm on CMT 1.
+If the result was equal to the BKS or within a 2\% deviation from optimal, we considered it a good run.
 Specifically for CMT 1, the allowed solution range was 524.61 to 532.8.
 We cumulated ten good runs for each of the different values for the delay.
 We cataloged the average number of iterations to the best solution found and the average wall clock time (run time) in seconds for the ten good runs at each delay value in Table \ref{delays}.

-The results show that the best result for both metrics came from a quantum routing delay of 250.
-That means allowing the quantum routing to trigger more often and more quickly when non-improving iterations take place, causing the algorithm to find a better solution faster in terms of both the number of iterations and wall clock time.
+The results show that the best results for both metrics were achieved with a quantum routing delay of 250.
+This means allowing the quantum routing to trigger more frequently and more quickly when non-improving iterations occur, causing the algorithm to find a better solution faster in terms of both the number of iterations and wall-clock time.
 Fig. \ref{fig:iterations} shows, on average, the decreasing number of iterations needed to find the best solution, and Fig. \ref{fig:runtime} shows, on average, the decreasing run time in seconds to find the best solution.